TableMind: An Autonomous Programmatic Agent for Tool-Augmented Table Reasoning

 \subsubsection{Datasets.}

-We evaluate TableMind on three widely used public table reasoning benchmarks: \textbf{WikiTQ}\cite{pasupat2015compositional}, \textbf{TabMWP}\cite{lu2022dynamic}, and \textbf{TabFact}~\cite{chen2019tabfact}.
-WikiTQ focuses on open-domain question answering, where models generate concise lists of short answers by combining information from Wikipedia tables with their related textual context.
-TabMWP targets mathematical reasoning over tables, involving multi-step numerical calculations that require precise intermediate computation and reasoning over quantitative relationships.
-TabFact addresses fact verification, determining whether a textual statement is supported or refuted by the structured content of a given Wikipedia table.
-For training, we construct a mixed dataset by randomly sampling 3,500 instances each from the WikiTQ and TabFact training sets, and 1,000 from TabMWP.
+Table~\ref{tab:dataset_stats} presents detailed dataset statistics.
+We employ three in-domain datasets for training and evaluation: WikiTQ, HiTab, and FinQA, constructing high-quality slow-thinking demonstrations using the answer-aware generation approach described in Section~3.2.
+We evaluate TableMind on comprehensive table reasoning benchmarks, categorized into in-domain and out-of-domain evaluations to fully assess the model's performance and generalization capabilities.
+For in-domain evaluation, we utilize three widely used public datasets: WikiTQ~\cite{pasupat2015compositional}, TabMWP~\cite{lu2022dynamic}, and TabFact~\cite{chen2019tabfact}.
+WikiTQ focuses on open-domain question answering by generating short answers from Wikipedia tables and their associated text.TabMWP targets multi-step mathematical reasoning over tables, requiring accurate numerical computation.TabFact addresses fact verification by judging whether a statement is supported by a given Wikipedia table.
+To further evaluate the robustness and transferability of TableMind, we extend our experiments to two out-of-domain datasets: HiTab~\cite{cheng2021hitab} and FinQA~\cite{chen2021finqa}.
+HiTab introduces hierarchical tables that require understanding complex header dependencies for statistical question answering.FinQA targets expert-level financial reasoning, requiring multi-step numerical calculations over both tables and text.
 All evaluations are conducted on the test sets of the respective datasets to ensure consistency and fair comparison with prior work.